 West Coast LEAF’s Involvement

 West Coast LEAF is working in coalition with Community Legal Assistance Society.
 Our Coalition was granted leave (given permission by the court) to intervene in the judicial review at the BC Supreme Court in order to argue that the Tribunal decision unlawfully increases the burden of proof against people who claim that they are being discriminated against, making it harder to win these kinds of cases.
-We argued that this is an unfair disadvantage for already marginalized people.
+We argued that this is an especially unfair disadvantage for already marginalized people.